Best July Astrophotography Targets: Deep-Sky Objects to Capture This Month

 Contents

-- Best star clusters to see in July
+- Best Galaxies to See and Photograph in July

 Nebulae are vast clouds of gas and dust where stars are born and die.
 Some glow brightly from ionized gases (emission nebulae), others reflect nearby starlight (reflection nebulae), or block it entirely (dark nebulae).